 - Wrap the prepared and cooled potatoes in plastic wrap and put in a resealable bag.
 Store in the fridge or freezer.

 - When it’s time to reheat them bring the potatoes to room temperature.
 Place the refrigerated potatoes on the counter for about 30 minutes.
 Thaw froze potatoes overnight in the fridge.
 Then place on the counter for 30 minutes before reheating.

 - Preheat oven to 375 degrees F. Unwrap potatoes and place them on a baking sheet.

 - Heat in the oven for 20 to 30 minutes or until heated through.

 - I’m a big fan of using a digital thermometer to check for when foods are cooked or heated to perfection.
-When reheating Loaded Turkey Sloppy Joe Stuffed Potatoes, the internal temperature should be about 150 degrees F.
+When reheating stuffed baked potatoes, the internal temperature should be about 150 degrees F.

 If you make these tasty stuffed baked potatoes, I’d love hearing from you all.
 Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
 I’ll add the photos to my Insta stories as I love seeing all your creations.